daniel-mulligan/video-store-database-python/docs/user-guide.md

 Both the server and client programs will terminate.

 ## 🔄 General Tips
-Use the MySQL Workbench in the background to verify live data changes in the database.
+* Use the MySQL Workbench in the background to verify live data changes in the database.

-Refer to table names such as customers, videos, hires, and returns to find valid IDs and verify data integrity.
+* Refer to table names such as customers, videos, hires, and returns to find valid IDs and verify data integrity.

-The application will clear the screen between actions for a cleaner user experience.
+* The application will clear the screen between actions for a cleaner user experience.

-You can always return to the main menu by typing M when prompted.
+* You can always return to the main menu by typing M when prompted.

 ## 💬 Still Stuck?
-If you run into unexpected behavior, refer to the Setup Instructions or Error Handling Guide for help.
+If you run into unexpected behavior, refer to the [Setup Instructions](docs/setup-instructions.md). for help.